will-me-me/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 17-hidethisword display all file in a directory that does not contain certain word The 18-letteronly display all line that starts with a letter The 19-AZ script replaces all character
-The 20-hiago file has the script to remove a letter from a given input
+The 20-hiago file has the script to remove a letter from a given input The 21-reverse reverses a given input
+The 22-users_and_homes displays all the users and their directorie